jaydeepsb/Training_Insights_App_v1.0/README.md

  * Plotly is used for data visualization.

  Note:
- * you need to create your API credentials:
+ You need to create your API credentials:
  - client_id
  - client_secret
  - access_token